[ Lymph Notes home ] [ Click to read 'Few and Far Between' by Wanda ]

 • Pack lightly so you don’t have to lift a heavy suitcase or roll-aboard bag.

-• Don the Garment before the flight.
+• Put the recommended compression garment on before the flight.
 Then leave it in place for 1 to 3 hours after deplaning.
 This precaution allows the tissue pressure to equilibrate.

-• Drinking plenty of water (carry your drink bottle with you).
+• Drink plenty of water during the flight.
+It is prudent to carry your own drink bottle with you.

-• In addition to increasing the risk of increased swelling, moving your legs reduces the risk of developing a blood clot in the legs.
+• In addition to increasing the risk of increased swelling, moving your legs during the flight reduces the risk of developing blood clots.

 TRAVELING WITH YOUR LYMPHEDEMA PUMP

-It has been reported, that some airlines do not charge for transporting your lymphedema pump with you if it is in the manufacturer's bag.
-This information has not been documented; however, you should be able to contact the airline in advance to learn what their policy is and their requirements are.
+It has been reported, that some airlines do not charge for transporting your lymphedema pump if you bring it with you packed in the manufacturer's bag.
+This information has not been documented and you may want to contact the airline in advance to learn their policy.

 REFERENCE

-© LymphNotes.com 2010.This information does not replace the advice of a qualified health care professional.
+© LymphNotes.com 2012.This information does not replace the advice of a qualified health care professional.

 Got a question or comment?
 Post in the 'Living With Lymphedema' forum.